thefevzi/Chess/README.md

 ## Features to be Added
-• AI which uses minimax algorithm, enhanced by alpha-beta pruning
+• AI which uses minimax algorithm, enhanced by alpha-beta pruning <br />
 • The depth of search for AI